areshytko/interview-challenge-2021-01/README.md

     - use Data Lake instead of DWH
     - abstract raw data via Data Marts
     - implement data processing in a manual batch mode
-- data versioning, data lineage, metadata service weren't implemented due to challenge time limits
+- Data versioning, data lineage, metadata service weren't implemented due to time limits of the challenge.
-- since the data volume is small no distributed data processing was used.
-Horizontal scaling can still be achieved but if the data volume will be bigger than in test cases, the solution needs to be reworked completelly.
+- Since the data volume is small no distributed data processing was used.
-- since the data transformation worklow is simple, sigle serverless function was used.
-In case it will evolve to a more complex one, it should be replaced by a proper worklow manager (Apache Airflow, AWS Step Function, etc.)
+- Since the data transformation worklow is simple, single serverless function was used.
+In case the complexity will increase, the solution should be replaced by a proper worklow manager (Apache Airflow, AWS Step Function, etc.).
-- infrastructure is managed via Ansible and make tools. make builds lambda layer and function and orchestrates overall workflow.
-Ansible builds most of the AWS infrastructure.
+- Infrastructure is managed via `Ansible` and `make` tools. `make` builds lambda layer and function and orchestrates overall workflow. `Ansible` builds most of the AWS infrastructure.
-- push based configuration approach
+- Push based configuration approach.
-- FastAPI Python framework on EC2 instance is used for Web service
+- FastAPI Python framework on EC2 instance is used for Web service.
 - To increase performance the data is cached locally on a web server FS.
 Since the data is uncheangable, no cache invalidation is needed.
 But cache eviction must be implemented.

 ## Challenge 2